MarioLisbona/CA-T2A2-API-Webserver/README.md

 ## **R8 - Describe your projects models in terms of the relationships they have with each other**

 ## **R9 - Discuss the database relations to be implemented in your application**

+The database that will store the data for the forum API will consist of 3 tables
+- Uses
+- Posts
+- Replies

+Each table will have a number of columns used to store data about each attribute.
+Each table will contain a primary key, usually called id, which will make each record in that table uniquely identifiable.

+Relationships will be established between these tables by linking the primary key in one table with an additional attribute in another table called a foreign key.
+The foreign keys are named id as well but are prefixed with the table that they have a relationship with.

+For example in the ERD displayed in [*R6*](#r6---an-erd-for-your-app) of this README document, a primary key in the users table being used as a foreign key in the posts table and is named user_id.
+This creates an association between the user and a particular post.
+Each post and user that are created each individual have their own private key’s to make them unique and identifiable within their own table.
+When a post is created it must have a link to a user through the user_id foreign key.
+This means that instead of storing all the data about the user in addition to all the data about the post together in one table, there simply needs to be a link to the user and their associated data which lives which is already a record or row in the users table.

+This allows for more complex relationships to be established while eliminating data redundancy throughout the database where the tables are stored.
+This process of reducing data repetition is known as data normalisation.

+The relationships that will exist between the tables in the forum API are shown as crow's feet notation relationships in the ERD displayed for [*R6*](#r6---an-erd-for-your-app) of this README document.
+They are explained below.

+- A user has a zero or many relationship to posts.
+This means that a user can be registered on the forum but have no posts or they can have many different posts.
+- A user has a zero or many relationship to replies.
+This means that a user can be registered on the forum but have no replies or they can have many different replies.
+- A post has a mandatory 1-to1 relationship with a user.
+This means that each post must have one and only one creator or user associated with it.
+- A reply has a mandatory 1-to1 relationship with a user.
+This means that each reply must have one and only one creator or user associated with it.
+- A post has a zero or many relationship to replies.
+This means that a post can be posted to a channel on the forum but have no replies or they can have many different replies.
+- A reply has a mandatory 1-to1 relationship with a post.
+This means that each reply must have one and only one post that is associated with it.

+(Patrycja Dybka, 2019) [^11]

 ## **R10 - Describe the way tasks are allocated and tracked in your project**